Rhinoceros auklet: Bill fluorescence

 Since rhinoceros auklets are monogamous and highly social, the species depend heavily on physical characteristics of the other species in order to choose a lifetime mate.
 The prominent horn on the bill of breeding rhinoceros auklet is one evolutionary byproduct of this behavior.
-Also, the bill interestingly has fluorescent characteristics when viewed under ultraviolet light.
+The bill has fluorescent characteristics when viewed under ultraviolet light.
 Several bird species are able to detect cues through UV light, which supports the claim that this fluorescence is also meant for breeding purposes.
 While the upper and lower mandible give off fluorescence as well, this phenomenon is most prominent in the horn.
 There is no evidence for disparity of fluorescence between sexes, however, the amount of fluorescence does vary between individual auks.